hwelsters/create-hwelsters-app-ts/1__TODO.md

 Few questions to answer:
     - Do I use Prisma as an ORM or just pure SQL?

-1. Use Prisma on backend
+- Use Prisma on backend
-1. Docker Compose with e2e MySQL database testing
+- Docker Compose with e2e MySQL database testing
-2. Terraform with Docker compose
+- Terraform with Docker compose
+- Maybe make a python script or something that generates all the TF files need to create all the .tf files needed to deploy every function in the `./lambda` folder